Tawreh/cv/README.md

 ### Study
 #### BSc(hons) in Web Design
-> Studied at the University of the West of England, Bristol from September 2009 to July 2013, graduating with honours.
+> Studied at the University of the West of England, Bristol from September 2009 to July 2013, graduating with a first class degree.
 >
 > Modules included:
 > * Final year: a digital media project ([Fontastica, a font finder](http://herbal-jazz.net/fontastica/beta/index.php)), interaction design ([logbook of work](http://id.herbal-jazz.net/)), consultancy project (working with Bristol Women’s Voice), advanced topics in web development (creating a RESTful API system)